Belgium edges Portugal, reaches quarterfinals at Euro 2020 - WTMJ

 “In these kinds of games you have to grab your chances with both hands,” Thorgan Hazard said.
 “The goalkeeper expected me to choose the other corner, so the ball went in.”

-Belgium played most of the second half without De Bruyne, who had to be substituted after being tackled from behind.
-He had missed the team’s first game at Euro 2020 while recovering from a facial injury sustained in the Champions League final.
+Belgium played most of the second half without De Bruyne, who had to be substituted after being tackled from behind and injuring his left ankle.
+De Bruyne missed the team’s first game at Euro 2020 while recovering from a facial injury sustained in the Champions League final.

 Portugal had several good chances to equalize late in the match, including a header by Rúben Dias saved by Belgium goalkeeper Thibaut Courtois and a shot by Raphael Guerreiro that hit the post.